alqithami/IML/README.md

 ## Acknowledgements

-This repository builds on *Sequential Social Dilemma Games* (SSD) and the sequential social dilemmas introduced by Leibo et al.
+This repository builds on *Sequential Social Dilemma Games* (SSD) and the sequential social dilemmas introduced by Leibo et. al. (2017) citated above.